Connecticut Housing Vouchers

 Connecticut Housing Vouchers – Section 8 Choice Vouchers

-Connecticut Housing Vouchers are offered through Section 8 Housing Program which provides the qualifying low-income population with affordable, decent, safe, and sanitary housing in the private market where the program is available.
-The Section 8 Housing Program is a federally funded housing assistance designed to help the poor and very low-income individuals, families, senior citizens, and people with disabilities.
+Connecticut Housing Vouchers are offered through the Section 8 Housing Program which provides the qualifying low-income population with affordable, decent, safe, and sanitary housing in the private market where the program is available.
+The Section 8 Housing Program is federally funded housing assistance designed to help the poor and very low-income individuals, families, senior citizens, and people with disabilities.

-Section 8 Housing for Connecticut is administered statewide by Connecticut Department of Housing and through local Connecticut Housing Authorities.
+Section 8 Housing for Connecticut is administered statewide by the Connecticut Department of Housing and through local Connecticut Housing Authorities.
 The program helps Connecticut eligible individuals and families broaden their housing options in the private rental market.
 Find more about Section 8 Housing Programs and Housing Choice Vouchers.

 Connecticut Section 8 Housing Voucher Program offers Tenant-Based Rental Assistance (TBRA) vouchers for low-income Connecticut community residents.
 This program provides TBRA vouchers for more than 39 thousand housing units across the state.

 Normally, the demand for Section 8 Housing Choice Vouchers in Connecticut exceeds the available funds, and there are long waiting lists.
 As a result, the applications for the Connecticut Housing Vouchers are taken periodically at a time determined by each local Public Housing Authority.
 The open period for taking Section 8 applications is usually advertised in the local newspaper two weeks prior to starting acceptance of applications, and all related social service agencies are notified.